Skip to main content

 loader: async ({ event, context }) => {

-// Find all approvals for this owner
+// Find all approvals for this specific owner

 const currentOwnerApprovals = await context.Approval.getWhere.owner_id.eq(